Tx: 11/11/78: 2030-2105.

 Cast: Michael Crawford (Frank), Michele Dotrice (Betty), Frederick Jaeger (Mr Barker), Dick Bentley (Grandad), Tenniel Evans (Air Traffic Controller), Tony Steedman (Mr Jennings), Christopher Biggins (Prewett), Linda Beckett (Linda), Jessica Forte (Jessica), Alexander Moss (Alexander).

-Crew: Raymond Allen from stories by Michael Crawford, Dinah Collin (Costume), Gillian Thomas (Make up), Reg Pope (Film Cameraman), John Sillitto (Video Tape Editor), Tariq Anwar & Alan Cumner-Price (Film Editors), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow, Judy Loe, Peter R Lovell (Production Assistants), Andrew Howe-Davies (Design), Sydney Lotterby (Producer).
+Crew: Raymond Allen (Writer) from stories by Michael Crawford, Dinah Collin (Costume), Gillian Thomas (Make up), Reg Pope (Film Cameraman), John Sillitto (Video Tape Editor), Tariq Anwar & Alan Cumner-Price (Film Editors), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow, Judy Loe, Peter R Lovell (Production Assistants), Andrew Howe-Davies (Design), Sydney Lotterby (Producer).

 Frank arrives at a local flying school to book his first lesson.
 Going for an impromptu stroll around the airfield, Frank, Betty and Grandad are nearly mown down by an approaching plane and realise too late that they are inadvertently walking along the actual runway.